Darkness4/fc2-live-dl-go/BUILD.md

 > ![WARNING]
 >
 > Other build methods like native builds are no more supported.
-Prefer using Podman (or Docker) for a better experience.
+Prefer using Docker for a better experience.
 > You can still set up a development environment by simply installing Go, but won't be able to compile on Windows or MacOS due to the dependencies on ffmpeg.
 >
 > Docker buildx or any OCI builder can also be used, but we won't help you with that.